 5 Things to Consider When Buying LED T8 Tubes

-Replacing fluorescent tubes with LED Tube Lighting is booming in popularity.
+Replacing T5, T8 and T12 fluorescent tubes with LED Tube Lighting is booming in popularity.
 Not only do they cut energy consumption in half and eliminate hazardous mercury waste, the quality of light they provide is an undeniable improvement over fluorescent tubes.

 However, the buyer needs to be aware of a few things when you buy LED tubes.
-Many manufacturers in have taken advantage of the LED tube trend and have flooded the US market with knock-off diodes and cheap drivers inside the flimsy housing.
-Electrician report these tube lights are lasting about six months before they either change color (either pink or yellow) and/or the drivers fail.
+Many manufacturers of light bulbs in China have taken advantage of the LED tube trend and have flooded the US market with knock-off diodes and cheap drivers inside the flimsy housing.
+Electricians report these tube lights are lasting about six months before they either change color (either pink or yellow) and/or the drivers fail.

 Make sure the tube lights are UL Listed (Underwriters Laboratory) and Design Light Consortium (DLC) certified.
-These third-party quality control measures ensure continuity, efficacy, and efficiency for the diodes, drivers and lenses.
-Also, utility companies in many states offer rebates for DLC and Energy Star products.
+These third-party quality control measures of LED light bulbs ensure continuity, efficacy, and efficiency of the diodes, drivers, and lenses.
+Also, utility companies in many states offer rebates for buying LED Tubes that are DLC and Energy Star products.
 When possible, confirm the product is UL Listed and obtain LM79 and LM80 test reports.

-- Heat Sink: Cheap tubes try to shave materials costs by using plastic heat sinks.
-Higher quality tubes have aluminum heat sinks that conduct heat away from the diodes with greater than 10 times effectiveness, increasing the life and health of the diodes.
+- LED Heat Sink: Cheap tubes try to shave materials costs by using plastic heat sinks.
+Higher quality LED tubes to have an aluminum heat sinks that conduct heat away from the diodes with greater than 10 times effectiveness, increasing the life and health of the diodes.

 - Frosted or Clear Lenses? – LED Tubes milky (or frosted) lens will provide greater than 106 lumens per watt (>106lm/w) while the LED Tubes clear lens is slightly brighter at greater than 110 lumens per watt (>110lm/w).
 If your tubes are going into a covered fixture with a surrounding lens, the clear tubes offer your brightest option.
 However, if the tubes are exposed, aesthetically speaking, the frosted lens is the way to go.

-- Watts: an 18 Watt LED tube should offer slightly more lumens on the ground than a 40-watt fluorescent tube.
-If the ceiling is more that 12-feet above finished floor (AFF) you may want to consider a 22 Watt tube.
+- How Many Watts? an 18 Watt LED tube light should offer slightly more lumens on the ground than a 40-watt fluorescent tube.
+If the ceiling is more than 12-feet above finished floor (AFF) you may want to consider a 22 Watt LED tube.

-One of the best ways to guarantee quality is to purchase tubes from a reliable American company that backs the five-year warranty with hassle-free replacements or refunds.
+One of the best ways to guarantee quality is to purchase LED tubes from a reliable American company that backs the five-year warranty with hassle-free replacements or refunds.
 Our Company Is LED Corporations, headquartered in Palm Beach Gardens, FL.
-We supply to the entire United Staes and Canadabuying consider diodes things tubes
+We supply to the entire United States and Canadabuying consider diodes tubes